influxdata/docs-v2/content/v2.0/query-data/flux/guides/window-aggregate.md

   |> drop(columns: ["host"])
 ```

+{{% note %}}
-> This example drops the `host` column from the returned data since the memory data
+This example drops the `host` column from the returned data since the memory data
-> is only tracked for a single host and it simplifies the output tables.
+is only tracked for a single host and it simplifies the output tables.
-> Dropping the `host` column is column is optional and not recommended if monitoring memory
+Dropping the `host` column is column is optional and not recommended if monitoring memory
-> on multiple hosts.
+on multiple hosts.
+{{% /note %}}

 `dataSet` can now be used to represent your base data, which will look similar to the following: